NVIDIA/TensorRT-LLM/docs/source/reference/precision.md

+(precision)=

 # Numerical Precision

-This document describes the different methods implemented in TensorRT-LLM and contains a support matrix for the different models.
+This document describes the different quantization recipes implemented in TensorRT-LLM and contains a support matrix for the different models.

 ## FP32, FP16 and BF16